cos316/assignment1-starter-code/README.md

 0. Several long, random alphaumeric messages sent concurrently from separate clients to one server

+Run the script as

+`./test_client_server.sh [server port]`

+If you get a permissions error, run `chmod 744 test_client_server.sh` to give the script execute privileges.

+The test script will print "SUCCESS" if the message is sent and received correctly.
+Otherwise it will print a diff of the sent and received message if the diff output is human-readable, i.e., just for tests 1 and 4.

 ### Debugging hints

 Here are some debugging tips.
-If you are still having trouble, ask a question on Piazza or see an instructor during office hours.
+If you are still having trouble, ask a question on Ed or see an instructor during office hours.

 * There are defined buffer size constants in the scaffolding code.
 Use them.
   If you are not using one of them, either you have hard-coded a value, which is